Lozenge Tilings of a Hexagon and q-Racah Ensembles: Introduction

 \subsubsection{Overview of the paper}

-In Section \ref{sec:generalOPE} we state our main results for the asymptotic behavior of linear statistics for point process of the type \eqref{eq:qOPE} and extension.
-A law of large numbers is formulated in Theorems \ref{limit_density_poly}, \ref{thm:LLNcontinuousfunctions} and \ref{thm:LLNlpfunctions}.
-Then we state a CLT for the linear statistics in Theorem \ref{CLT_q_polynomial} and a time-dependent extension in Theorem \ref{thm:fluctuation_theorem}.
-It is imperative to underscore that all these theorems are inherently driven by the asymptotic behavior of the recurrence coefficients.
-The proofs of these theorems are presented in Section \ref{sec:proofsGen}, but we discuss the example of the $q$-Racah ensembles first in Section \ref{sec:q-Racah}.
-Our results include the real, imaginary and trigonometric cases.
-The first two cases are dealt with simultaneously in Theorem \ref{limit_shape_qracah}.
-The trigonometric cases requires some special attention and the limit density is computed separately in Theorem \ref{limit_shape_qracah tri}.
-Then in Section \ref{sec:variational} we discuss the variational problem for the tilings of the hexagon and propose a road map for studying the regularity properties.
-Finally, in Section \ref{sec:tiling} we compute the limiting behavior of the height function for the lozenge tilings of the hexagon with weight \eqref{eq:ellipticloz}.
-In particular, we compute the limiting height function, the Gaussian Free Field fluctuations and verify the relation between the complex slope and complex structure as predicted in Section \ref{sec:variational}.
+In Section~\ref{sec:generalOPE}, we state our main results for the asymptotic behavior of linear statistics for point processes of the type \eqref{eq:qOPE} and extensions.
+A Law of Large Numbers is formulated in Theorems~\ref{limit_density_poly}, \ref{thm:LLNcontinuousfunctions} and \ref{thm:LLNlpfunctions}.
+Then, we state a CLT for the linear statistics in Theorem~\ref{CLT_q_polynomial} and a time-dependent extension in Theorem~\ref{thm:fluctuation_theorem}.
+It is imperative to underscore that the asymptotic behavior of the recurrence coefficients inherently drives all these theorems.
+The proofs of these theorems are presented in Section~\ref{sec:proofsGen}, but we discuss the example of the $q$-Racah ensembles first in Section~\ref{sec:q-Racah}.
+Our results include the real, imaginary, and trigonometric cases.
+The first two cases are dealt with simultaneously in Theorem~\ref{limit_shape_qracah}.
+The trigonometric cases require some special attention, and the limit density is computed separately in Theorem~\ref{limit_shape_qracah tri}.
+Then, in Section~\ref{sec:variational}, we discuss the variational problem for the tilings of the hexagon and propose a road map for studying the regularity properties.
+Finally, in Section~\ref{sec:tiling}, we compute the limiting behavior of the height function for the lozenge tilings of the hexagon with weight \eqref{eq:ellipticloz}.
+In particular, we compute the limiting height function and the Gaussian Free Field fluctuations.
+Then, we verify the relation between the complex slope and complex structure as predicted in Section~\ref{sec:variational}.